curiosity-inc/urg-unity/README.md

 ### Install via UPM package
 You can add `https://github.com/curiosity-inc/urg-unity.git?path=Packages/jp.curiosity-inc.urg-unity` to Package Manager.

+Note that, in API compatibility level, you need to specify `.NET Framework` rather than `.NET Standard 2.1` because `System.IO.Ports` library is required.

 ## Get started with your scene.

 1 (a) If you can find your sensor name under `Prefabs` folder, just drag'drop it to your scene.